ibm-cloud-docs/account/account-close.md

 When you no longer need your {{site.data.keyword.cloud}} account, you can close the account.
 If there's any way we can assist you before you decide to close your account, [reach out to us](/unifiedsupport/supportcenter){: external}.
 {: shortdesc}

-## About the account closure process
+## Before you begin
 {: #about-close-account}

-To close a Pay-As-You-Go or Subscription account, a support case is required for account security and documentation purposes.
-Closing your account can't be undone, and your data is unrecoverable.
-The support case documents your acknowledgment that the account and its data cannot be recovered after closure.

-* After your Pay-As-You-Go account is closed, all usage is stopped across all services that are running in your account.
-The usage that is accrued in the current billing period is sent in one final invoice at the close of the billing period.
-You might receive a final invoice after you close your account due to incurred charges from the month before the account was closed.

-* You can request to cancel your Subscription account before the end of the term, but whether the subscription can be canceled early is at the discretion of IBM.
-A subscription is a contract between you and IBM that commits you to use {{site.data.keyword.cloud_notm}} for a specific term and spending amount.
-For more information, see [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions).

-As a user on {{site.data.keyword.cloud_notm}}, you can be a member of multiple accounts.
-If you are not the account owner, you can leave the account.
-For more information, see [Leaving an account](/docs/account?topic=account-account-membership).

-## Closing a Pay-As-You-Go or Subscription account
-{: #close-account}

-As the account owner, to request an account closure, you need to cancel all services, devices, and billing items for the account.
-Then, create a support case for closing the account.
+Before you can close a Pay-As-You-Go or Subscription account, the account owner needs to cancel all services, devices, and billing items for the account.
+Then, the account owner can create a support case to close a Subscription account or close a Pay-As-You-Go in the {{site.data.keyword.cloud}} console.

+If your account has reserved instances with term remaining on the agreement or other resources that you can't cancel, contact [support](/unifiedsupport/supportcenter).
+Rescheduled any pending cancellations to terminate prior to account cancellation.
+For example, you might have {{site.data.keyword.baremetal_short}} scheduled to terminate at the end of the month.

 ### Step 1: Canceling all services
 {: #cancel-services}